-The Entrepreneurs Network (TEN) is an economic development initiative launched by Monroe County Executive Maggie Brooks and sponsored by COMIDA.
+The Entrepreneurs Network (TEN) is an economic development initiative sponsored by COMIDA.
 Small business, especially new ventures, is where most job growth is occurring.
 TEN is part of a comprehensive strategy to drive long-term, sustainable growth built on retaining existing employer base and improving the success ratio of entrepreneurial start-ups.